JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 To prune the flowers, you can use scissors or gardening shears to cut right at the base of the stem with the flower.
 This tells the plant to stop sending its energy to seed production and to keep producing tubers.
 Pruning is such an effective way to direct the plant where you want its energy to go.

-If you are interested in watching a potato produce seeds to collect for next year, you can always let one or two plants produce flowers—just make sure to monitor children or pets so they’re not tempted to pop something that shouldn’t be eaten into their mouths.
+If you are interested in collecting potato seeds for next year, you can always let one or two plants produce flowers—just make sure to monitor children or pets so they’re not tempted to pop something that shouldn’t be eaten into their mouths.

 Whatever you decide to do with your flowering potatoes, we hope you end up with delicious spuds pulled right from your backyard garden!